dascentral/laravel-starter/README.md

 ### Queue Config

-I prefer the `sync` queue connection in my local development environment so that I do not have to worry about running any queue workers.
+I prefer the `sync` queue connection in my local development environment because it eliminates the need to run queue workers.

 ```env
 # local development